igaimerca/rest-api-project/README.md

 ## License

-This project is created for educational purposes as part of the ALU Higher Level Programming curriculum.
+This project is created for educational purposes.

 ## Contact